 Spring comes a bit late to the high desert of southern Idaho.
 At Craters of the Moon, winter snowpack may last into early May and often the loop road is not open for use until mid-April.
-April and May can still see snowstorms that temporarily close the loop road, snow on many of the trails, and closure of the lava tubes or caves due to hazardous ice.
+April and May can still see snowstorms that temporarily close the loop road, snow on many of the trails, and closure of the caves due to hazardous ice.
 Temperatures can vary from warm to cold during the daytime to cold during the night.
 Camping facilities and services are limited at this time.
 From mid to late-June, the wildflower bloom at the monument is at its peak.
 Longer hikes into the wilderness are recommended during this period of moderate temperatures.

 Temperatures cool down during this period and the lack of wind can make this some of the most ideal weather during the entire year.
 Summer crowds are gone, making it an ideal time to see the monument on your own.
 This is a good time for backpacking into the wilderness area of the monument.
 Campsites are easy to find, and water and facilities in the campground are available into October, depending on the low nighttime temperatures.
 Aspen in the mountain areas to the north of the monument take on autumn colors during this time.